Early Abortion Bans: Which States Have Passed Them?

 Don't see the graphic above?
 Click here.

-None of the laws passed this year are actually in effect, either because they have a future enactment date, or judges have put them on hold in response to lawsuits, or both.
+None of the laws passed this year are actually in effect, either because they have a future enactment date or because judges have put them on hold in response to lawsuits, or both.

 These new bans are a direct challenge to the precedent set by the 1973 Supreme Court ruling Roe v.
 Wade, which affirmed that a woman has a right to seek an abortion up until the point that the fetus could be "viable" outside of the uterus.
-Viability must be determined on an individual basis, but is generally between 24 and 28 weeks of pregnancy.
+Viability must be determined on an individual basis but is generally between 24 and 28 weeks of pregnancy.

 "We want to stop abortion of unborn children.
 And the only way we can do that is to go back and revisit the Roe decision," Eric Johnston, the president of the Alabama Pro-Life Coalition, told NPR's Ari Shapiro.
 Johnston helped write the Alabama law that outlaws almost all abortions.